 The Colonial Health Center (CHC) at the George Washington University (GW) is a multidisciplinary, integrated, student healthcare service that provides confidential, student centered care in an accessible, safe, culturally sensitive, and supportive environment.
 The CHC seeks to promote healthy lifestyle choices and to holistically support the physical and emotional well-being of students in order to achieve academic success.

-We’re centrally located on the Ground Floor of the Marvin Center (800 21st Street, NW).
+We’re centrally located on the Ground Floor of the University Student Center (800 21st Street, NW).

 - Provides high quality medical care to all GW students;